-The NYC Dept. of Health requires all children to submit documentation of a current physical exam on an annual basis.
+The NYC Department of Health requires all children to submit documentation of a current physical exam on an annual basis.
 All forms need to be signed and dated by your physician.
-(The only exception is Crèche students who submit a form at 18 months.
-They will then be asked to submit a current form at 2 years and then annually thereafter).

 2) Is there a different form for camp and school?

 No, it is the same form.
-If, for example, you submit a form for summer camp with a June date, you do not need to submit any updates for school or camp until the following June.
+For example, if you submit a form for summer camp with a June date, you do not need to submit any updates for school or camp until the following June.

 4) Can international students submit medical records from another country?

 Yes, however a translation is requested if the records are not in English.
-However, not all countries have the same requirements; you may need to provide additional information.
+Please be advised that not all countries have the same requirements, so you may need to provide additional information.

 5) My child’s immunization records are incomplete.

-Immunization schedules are very specific as noted by the NYS Dept. of Health.
+Immunization requirements are dictated by the New York State Department of Health, found here.
 If your child’s immunization records are incomplete, have your pediatrician submit a signed note stating when the remaining immunizations are scheduled.
 If there is a medical reason why immunizations are not complete, we need a letter from your physician explaining the situation.
-If there is a religious reason why immunizations are not submitted, a signed letter from the parents stating your beliefs is required.
-Medical and religious exemption forms are available upon request.
+Medical exemption forms are available upon request.

-Children are not required to see a vision or hearing specialist or a dentist to fulfill NYC requirements.
-If your pediatrician addresses vision, hearing and dental on the main form with something simple such as “seems fine for age” or “grossly normal”, that is sufficient.
+Children are not required to see a vision, hearing specialist, or dentist to fulfill NYC requirements.
+If your pediatrician addresses vision, hearing, and dental on the main form with something simple such as “seems fine for age” or “grossly normal”, that is sufficient.
 If your child goes to the dentist or sees a specialist, a note from the doctor/dentist with the date of the visit is requested; we will add this to your child’s medical records.

 7) What do I do if my child has food allergies?

-Please alert your teachers about any food allergies or dietary restrictions your child may have.
-If your child has a serious allergy that requires an Epi-Pen or medical intervention, please request the “Written Medical Consent Form”, which must be filled out and signed by both your physician and by parents.
+Please alert your Location Director about any food allergies or dietary restrictions your child may have.
+If your child has a serious allergy that requires an Epi-Pen or medical intervention, please request the “Written Medical Consent Form,” which must be filled out and signed by both the parents and physician.

 8) Are flu shots now required?

-Yes, the NYC Dept. of Health now requires annual flu shots.
+Yes, the NYC Department of Health now requires annual flu shots.
 Flu shots must be administered between July and December each school year.

 9) Do we need to use the blank health form IPS provides?